lucaspellegrinelli/ai/neuralnetwork/README.md

 };
 ```

-And the outputs for each input:
+And the outputs for each input (remember that the size of the arrays must be equal to the number of output neurons defined in the ```NNSchemeConfig```!):
 ```java
 double[][] outputs = {
     {(((int)'A') - 64) / 26.0},